-A Stage Pastoral and Welfare Coordinator, with a team of Roll Call teachers are responsible for facilitating and implementing the Wellbeing for Learning program during Roll Call every morning and during a Pastoral Care lesson every week.
+A team of Wellbeing Coordinators, in conjunction with Homeroom Mentor teachers are responsible for facilitating and implementing the Wellbeing for Learning program during Roll Call every morning and during a Pastoral Care lesson every week.
 Moreover, students attend Liturgy at our Parish church on a regular basis.

 In addition, the program is assisted by the professional support of the School Chaplain and the School Counsellor.
 These two services are available to all individual students for personal or group consultations.

 The Wellbeing for Learning program offers students various opportunities to develop their leadership skills.
 Members of the Student Leadership Team at All Saints Grammar are a select group of student leaders who are chosen by staff and peers to represent the school community.
 By their attitude and conduct they promote the good name and reflect the high standards of All Saints Grammar.
 The Student Leadership Team is comprised of Peer Support Leaders, Student Representative Council members, Senior Student Leaders, and School Captains.
 All Saints Grammar student leadership team leads the way in abiding by the pillars of our school: Faith, Excellence, and Respect.